taublast/DrawnUi.Maui.Demo/README.md

 ### `SkiaShell`

-The usage is almost the same as the standart Maui Shell, with some extra features.
+The usage is almost the same as the standard Maui Shell, with some extra features.

-`SkiaShell` is derived from `FastShell` that uses maui interfaces and implements methods for standart maui navigation, then adds features to be able to navigate inside the Canvas.
+`SkiaShell` is derived from `FastShell` that uses Maui interfaces and implements methods for standard maui navigation, then adds features to be able to navigate inside the Canvas.

-Some additional features to be mentionned are actions that can be executed for specific routes. code example:
+Some additional features to be mentioned are actions that can be executed for specific routes. code example:

 ```csharp